carbon-language/carbon-lang/docs/design/README.md

 capabilities they ended up needing.
 The two components that stand out are:

 -   Expanded type system that includes more semantic information.
--   More pervasive use of type system abstractions (typically generics).
+-   More pervasive use of type system abstractions (typically checked generics).

 For migrating C++ code, we also need the ability to add features and migrate code to use those new features incrementally and over time.
 This requires